akhilesh01102/akhilesh/README.md

 This is my frist Git repository are

 <br>
-aurthr = akhilesh kumar nishad
+Aurthr = akhilesh kumar nishad